ipfs-shipyard/space/docs/myceli-basic-setup.md

 ### Building for the local computer

-Navigate to the `space/myceli` directory and run the following build command:
+Navigate to the root `space` directory and run the following build command:

-    $ cargo build
+    $ cargo build --bin myceli

 This will kick off the build process for the `myceli` binary.
 After it has completed, you will find the finished binary at `space/target/debug/myceli`.